infosec-ucalgary/magpieCTF-2025/rev/black_market_binary/readme.md

 "Found this running on Christina’s laptop during the demonstration.
 Looks like a simple bank security test, but there’s encrypted data hidden in the binary.
 Is this how she’s been making her real money?
 I need to crack this before our meeting tomorrow...
 The encryption is strange, but I’m sure I can break it."

-The note is signed with Henry Explo's initials—H.E..
-It’s clear that Henry was trying to uncover something buried deep within Krypto's work.
+The note is signed with Harriette Explo's initials—H.E..
+It’s clear that Harriette was trying to uncover something buried deep within Krypto's work.
 But what exactly was he looking for?

 ## Handouts